 It can be quite tricky to get to Caral-Supe independently, so you may want to take a tour or hire a car.

 From Huaraz, I would recommend a day trip to see the archaeological site of Chavin de Huantar.
 It was the spiritual centre of the Chavin civilisation, which lived here about 3000 years ago

 The Chavin were a fascinating people who took hallucinogenic drugs, did human sacrifices, and created beautiful artwork.
 In the ruins of Chavin de Huantar, you’ll see some of the carved stone art they made, including a very cool jaguar head.

 The temples and other monuments here are built into green hills that are surrounded by mountains.
 It’s quite a dramatic setting and a memorable experience to stand amongst it and imagine the debauched ceremonies that would have once taken place here.

-It’s quite difficult to get to Chavin de Huantar independently but there are day tours from Huaraz that are easy and affordable – I would recommend this tour from Huaraz.
+Chavin de Huantar is another place that’s hard to reach independently but there are day tours from Huaraz that are easy and affordable.

 On the coast of northern Peru is an incredible site that was once the largest city in the Americas until the Spanish arrived in the 16th century.
 But it doesn’t look like a city in the way we might imagine it.